LevelUpJosh-dev/Oday/README.md

 ## Small Fast Measured

-Hello, my name is Joshua Rei; I am Sr. Full Stack Developer with Red Van Workshop.
+Hello, my name is Joshua Rei, I am Sr. Full Stack Developer with Red Van Workshop.

 I am a passionate, creative individual with a drive to learn and create.
 Over the years.
 I have spent time on many personal projects.
 Which I have been too afraid to expose in any